Justin-Orr/Revature-Project-1/README.md

 What are the common beverages available in Branch4, Branch7?

 #### Problem Scenario 4
-Create a partition, index, and view for the scenario 3.
+Create a partition, and view for scenario 3.

 #### Problem Scenario 5
 Alter the table properties to add "note", "comment".

 #### Problem Scenario 6
-Remove row 5 from the output of Scenario 1.
+Remove a row from the any scenario.